urbanjost/M_intrinsics/md3/ATAN2D.md

   component of the point **\<x,y\>**.

 ### **Result**
-The result is in degrees, not radians.
+The result is in degrees (not radians.

 The radian value is by definition the principal value of the complex number **(x, y)**, or in other terms, the phase of the phasor x+i\*y.